moveit/moveit_tutorials/doc/urdf_srdf/urdf_srdf_tutorial.rst

 Important Tips
 ^^^^^^^^^^^^^^
-This section contains a set of tips on making sure that the URDF that you generate can be used with MoveIt!.
-Make sure you go through all these tips before starting to use MoveIt! with your robot.
+This section contains a set of tips on making sure that the URDF that you generate can be used with MoveIt.
+Make sure you go through all these tips before starting to use MoveIt with your robot.

 Special Characters in Joint Names
 """""""""""""""""""""""""""""""""